 San Antonio Wilderness Herbal First Responder Certification 2020

-The Wilderness Herbal First Responder is 92 hours of Wilderness First Aid combined with remote and post-disaster herbalism.
-The WHFR also includes a 40-hour WFA certification card through the Emergency Care and Safety Institute (ECSI), CPR certification, and a Wilderness First Responder certification through The Human Path.
+Our Wilderness Herbal First Responder is a certification demonstrating 100 hours of Wilderness First Responder (80 hours on-campus and 20 hours online) combined with remote and post-disaster herbalism.
+The WHFR also includes a 40-hour Advanced Wilderness First Aid (WFA) certification card through the Emergency Care and Safety Institute (ECSI), CPR certification, and an 80-hour Wilderness First Responder certification card through The Human Path.

-This is the merging of the worlds of remote or post-disaster medicine (“ditch medicine”) with the world of herbalism and includes most of the herbal information and all (plus some) of the hands-on experience of the Herbal Medic Basic course.
-PLUS, this course includes all of the wilderness first responder curriculum that allows the student to be a competent first aid provider right from the get-go in the case of illness, injury or even chronic health issue.
+This is the merging of the worlds of remote or post-disaster medicine (“ditch medicine”) with the world of herbalism and includes a practical foundation in the use of herbal medicine for acute and critical care situations in the field.
+PLUS, this course includes a full Wilderness First Responder curriculum that allows the student to be a competent first aid provider in the field, right from the get-go in the case of illness, injury or even chronic health issue.